 Disk Cleanup searches the hard drive for unnecessary files that you can safely delete to free up disk space and help the computer run more efficiently.

 To run Disk Cleanup:

-- 1. From the Start screen, type disk, in the search box.
-Select Uninstall apps to free up disk space. - 2.
+- 1. From the Start screen, type disk, and then select Uninstall apps to free up disk space. - 2.
 Follow the on-screen instructions.